ErdmanCT13/Typerbot/README.md

 What is Typerbot?

-TypistJS is a flexible library designed to mimic keyboard input into any DOM Element.
-Built on `Async/Await` , TypistJS provides an intuitive  API to let developers focus on unleashing their creativity instead of getting lost in the weeds.
+Typerbot is a flexible library designed to mimic keyboard input into any DOM Element.
+Built on `Async/Await` , Typerbot provides an intuitive  API to let developers focus on unleashing their creativity instead of getting lost in the weeds.

 ## Features